-Her massive hull, driven by a gas turbine and diesel-electric engines that together generated 75,000 horsepower, could plow through ice as thick as 21 feet – six feet continuously, at a speed of three knots.
-She once smashed her way through to the southernmost point in Antarctica navigable by sea.
-One of only three ships to completely transit the Arctic Ocean and circumnavigate the North American continent, she was also the first American surface ship to reach the North Pole.
-And now the USCGC Polar Sea is on her way to retirement: according to the White House’s 2012 budget proposal, the nearly 40-year-old Polar Sea will be decommissioned in 2011 and its crew – the only heavy icebreaker crew funded by the federal government – will be transferred to her sister ship, Polar Star.
+Its massive hull, driven by a gas turbine and diesel-electric engines that together generated 75,000 horsepower, could plow through ice as thick as 21 feet – 6 feet continuously, at a speed of three knots.
+It once smashed its way through to the southernmost point in Antarctica navigable by sea.
+One of only three ships to completely transit the Arctic Ocean and circumnavigate the North American continent, it was also the first American surface ship to reach the North Pole.
+And now the USCGC Polar Sea is on its way to retirement: According to the White House’s 2012 budget proposal, the nearly 40-year-old Polar Sea will be decommissioned in 2011 and its crew – the only heavy icebreaker crew funded by the federal government – will be transferred to its sister ship, Polar Star.

 The move assures that the United States will be without a heavy icebreaker until 2013, when the renovation of Polar Star – which has been nonoperational since 1996 – is scheduled to be complete.
 It also means that the entire U.S. fleet of polar-capable icebreakers now stands at one: The USCGC Healy, commissioned in 1999 and built specifically as an Arctic research vessel.
 Healy is a sophisticated scientific ship, but doesn’t have the power of either of the Polar-class icebreakers.